Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 Hand-off ready

-- Systemization so the business isn’t dependent on one person
+- Systemization so outcomes don’t depend on one person

 - Clear full-time hire plan and transition path